lzim/teampsd/README.md

 ## lzim/teampsd repository
 lzim/teampsd is the main TeamPSD repository for general TeamPSD resources and workflow management including:
-1. TeamPSD Bookdown (link?)
+1. TeamPSD Bookdown Manual
-2. 4 kanban trackers for
+2. 4 kanban trackers for overall workflow management
     - [mtl.how/bugs](https://mtl.how/issues)
     - [mtl.how/features](https://mtl.how/features)
     - [mtl.how/manuscripts](https://mtl.how/manuscripts)